MariaAlvBla/NCBI-Tutorial/Submitting data to NCBI.md

 <br />

 The BioProject’s managing page allows you to:

 <br />

 - ***Edit*** fields that were written during the submission.

 - ***Add*** information that was not written during the submission.

--***Edit*** most fields of the SRA Metadata.
+- ***Edit*** most fields of the SRA Metadata.
 You have to check the boxes for the Experiments you want to modify first.

 <br />